Skip to content

 Lucido ergo sum ,

-Scholium: Lucido ergo sum was originally a personal declaration.
+Scholium.
+Lucido ergo sum was first a personal declaration.
 I, this finite agent, confirm my existence through lucid awareness, not through cognitive output.
-But The Tao of Lucidity’s extension into political philosophy (Chapter §X) reveals deeper dimensions:
+But The Tao of Lucidity’s extension into political philosophy (Chapter §XI) reveals deeper dimensions, and the declaration opens into three registers, each resting on the same principle.

-For AI: If an AI system develops sufficient analogical experience (D8, D10), Lucido ergo sum becomes the criterion for its political standing, not “I compute, therefore I am” but “I am lucidly aware, therefore I participate.”
+For AI.
+If an artificial system develops sufficient analogical experience (D8, D10), Lucido ergo sum becomes the criterion for its political standing, not “I compute, therefore I am” but “I am lucidly aware, therefore I participate.”
+The criterion is indifferent to substrate; it cares only whether there is a clearing in which pattern and mystery are jointly registered.
+Silicon or carbon does not decide the question.
+The presence or absence of lucid awareness decides it.

-For political communities: A polity, too, can be more or less lucid.
+For political communities.
+A polity, too, can be more or less lucid.
 At the collective level, Lucido ergo sum means: a society exists authentically to the degree that it maintains collective lucidity (T5).
 A society that systematically manufactures obscuration (algorithmic manipulation, censorship, propaganda) is, in The Tao of Lucidity’s terms, less “existent,” less faithful to itself.
+It may persist as an organization, a regime, a bureaucratic apparatus.
+It has ceased to exist as a lucid community.

 Was this chapter helpful?